kubernetes-csi/docs/book/src/Setup.md

 --feature-gates=Topology=true
 ```

-In addition, in the *Kubernetes cluster* the `CSINodeInfo` alpha feature must be enabled (refer to the [CSINodeInfo custom resource]{csinodeinfo-custom-resource-alpha} section for more info):
+In addition, in the *Kubernetes cluster* the `CSINodeInfo` alpha feature must be enabled (refer to the [CSINodeInfo custom resource](#csinodeinfo-custom-resource-alpha) section for more info):

 ```
 --feature-gates=CSINodeInfo=true